 One thing I do hate is the soldiers forcing themselves to go back into the fights when they are wounded and useless.
 Happens too often and really is silly.

 Also, it should be emphasised that you cannot easily penetrate armor with generic swords.
 You need a specialised weapon or sword suited to combating each specific armor.

-In summary, most characters were just absurd and unlikable.
-Some of them were just too insignificant while the main ones weren't good either.
+In summary, most characters were irrational and unlikable.
+Some of them were too insignificant while the main ones weren't that better either.

 These ratings are based on the character design and how well they were utilised.